serandel/vial-qmk/keyboards/ploopyco/readme.md

 Drag Sroll is a custom keycode for the Ploopy devices that allow you to hold or tap a button and have the mouse movement translate into scrolling instead.

 Nothing needs to be enabled to use this functionality.
-Just add the `DRAG_SCROLL` to your keymap.
+Just add the `DRAG_SCROLL` or `DRAG_SCROLL_MOMENTARY` to your keymap.

 ### Drag Scroll Configuration

-* `#define PLOOPY_DRAGSCROLL_MOMENTARY` - Makes the key into a momentary key, rather than a toggle.
 * `#define PLOOPY_DRAGSCROLL_DIVISOR_H 8.0` - Sets the horizontal movement divisor to use when drag scroll is enabled.
 * `#define PLOOPY_DRAGSCROLL_DIVISOR_V 8.0` - Sets the vertical movement divisor to use when drag scroll is enabled.
 * `#define PLOOPY_DRAGSCROLL_INVERT` - This reverses the direction that the scroll is performed.